Floating-LY/HARMONY1/README.md

 # HARMONY

-This repository provides an example code implementation for the paper titled "Hierarchical Multi-Indicator Distribution Forecasting and Bayesian Decision-Making System for Cloud Resource Scaling".
+This repository provides an example code implementation for the paper titled "Adaptive Two-Stage Cloud Resource Scaling via Hierarchical Multi-Indicator Forecasting and Bayesian Decision-Makin".
 The paper introduces a novel system for efficient cloud resource scaling by addressing key challenges in cloud service resource allocation through hierarchical multi-indicator distribution forecasting and Bayesian decision-making.

 ## Dataset